 Adults do the same things, but in different ways.
 While they may not verbally shout out, they are still saying "Watch me!
 Watch me!" just as clearly.
+Perhaps more accurately, they are saying, "See me!"
+"Pay attention to me."

 They do it by the kinds of cars they drive, the clothes and jewelry they wear, the houses they live in, and the material things they possess.